Tennessee Military and Veterans Benefits

 Points of Contact

 Phone: 931-645-0315 / 419-230-8898

-Tennessee Purple Star School Award for Military-Friendly Schools: The Purple Star School Award program recognizes schools that show a major commitment to students and Families connected to the U.S. Armed Forces.
-Schools that earn the award will receive a special Purple Star recognition to display at their campus.
+Tennessee Purple Star School Award for Military-Friendly Schools: The Purple Star School Award recognizes schools that show a major commitment to students and families connected to the U.S. Armed Forces.

 Military Child Education Coalition Purple Star School Program

-Honorary Tennessee High School Diplomas for War Time Veterans: Honorary high school diplomas may be issued to Veterans who left a Tennessee high school before graduating to serve in the U.S. Armed Forces during World War II, Korea or Vietnam and received an Honorable Discharge.
+Honorary Tennessee High School Diplomas for War Time Veterans: Honorary high school diplomas may be issued to Veterans who left a Tennessee high school before graduating to serve in the U.S. Armed Forces during World War I, World War II, Korea, or Vietnam and received an Honorable Discharge.
 Veterans are not required to be a current resident of Tennessee at the time of the request.
-A Surviving Spouse or other immediate Family member may request a diploma for deceased Veterans.
+A surviving spouse or other immediate family member may request a diploma for deceased Veterans.